pjdsant/ArduinoSerialLed/README.md

 # ArduinoSerialLed
-Arduino controled from Windows Application.
+A very simple sample code about Arduino Led .ino Application controled from Windows Application.